nf-core/viralrecon/docs/output.md

 [QUAST](http://bioinf.spbau.ru/quast) was used to evaluate the quality of the consensus sequence across multiple samples.
 The HTML results can be opened within any browser (we recommend using Google Chrome).
 A single QUAST report will be generated to collate the results across all samples.

-**Output files:**

-* `variants/<bowtie2/ivar>/quast/report.html`
-  * Compressed format of the indexed variants file.
 * The meaning of the different metrics:
   * Contigs (≥ x bp): is total number of contigs of length ≥ x bp.
   * Total length (≥ x bp): is the total number of bases in contigs of length ≥ x bp.
   * Contigs: is the total number of contigs in the assembly.
   * Largest contig: is the length of the longest contig in the assembly.
   * Total length: is the total number of bases in the assembly.
   * Reference length: is the total number of bases in the reference genome.
   * GC (%): is the total number of G and C nucleotides in the assembly, divided by the total length of the assembly.
   * Reference GC (%): is the percentage of G and C nucleotides in the reference genome.
   * N50: is the length for which the collection of all contigs of that length or longer covers at least half an assembly.
   * NG50: is the length for which the collection of all contigs of that length or longer covers at least half the reference genome.
 This metric is computed only if the reference genome is provided.
   * N75 and NG75: are defined similarly to N50 but with 75 % instead of 50 %.
   * L50 (L75, LG50, LG75) is the number of contigs equal to or longer than N50 (N75, NG50, NG75).
 In other words, L50, for example, is the minimal number of contigs that cover half the assembly.

+**Output files:**

+* `variants/<VARIANT_CALLER>/quast/`
+  * `report.html`: TODO Add some description here and the different report formats available.

+> **NB:** By default, the QUAST report will be generated relative to the consensus sequence called for each variant caller.

 ## De novo assembly